Pony Mom Show Survival Guide

 Pre show prep: A few things to be aware of for first time pony moms headed to their first show.
 If you don’t own your own trailer, be sure to discuss transportation costs and arrangements with your childs trainer.
 Clarify if you will need to be at the barn the morning of the show to help get the pony ready and loaded onto the trailer as well as pack up show gear.
 If you are attending an overnight horse show, check to see if the trainer needs help setting up and / or tearing down the assigned area for your barn at the show grounds.

 It’s a good idea for the littles to avoid caffeine and sugar the morning of the show.
 Soda and coffee can add unnecessary anxiety to your already nervous rider.
 Their emotions can transfer to the pony causing the pony to believe there is reason to be concerned or stressed.
 Competing horses is just like any other sport, some days you win, some days you learn.
-Making sure your child has healthy expectations of competing will help keep the emotions in check when mistakes are made.
+Keep in mind that the top placing kids at any Finals show where this many competitors are present are splitting hairs where points are concerned to go home with a ribbon.
+Making sure your child understands and has healthy expectations of competing at this level will help keep the emotions in check when mistakes are made.

 Once the day is over, typically at over night shows everyone gathers for dinner out together as a team to rehash the day, discuss mistakes and make plans on what to work on to correct the mistakes.
 Post show dinners are always a fun way for your barn family to engage as a team and support one another as you and your child make new friends with other pony riders and pony moms.

-In summary, being prepared is a great way to start competing.
+In summary, being prepared is a great way to put your best foot forward at a competition.
 That said, if you choose to ignore all of these suggestions and simply show up with snacks to share, red solo cups and a bottle or two of wine, you’re sure to make some new friends and earn high marks with the rest of the parents and trainers at the show!

 Take a look at our horse show checklist for an easy way to stay organized when packing up.